International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 #### Description

-The `TransferCompletionMessage` is sent by the provider or consumer when a dataset transfer has completed.
+The `TransferCompletionMessage` is sent by the provider or consumer when a [Dataset](../model/terminology.md#dataset) transfer has completed.
 Note that some data plane implementations may optimize completion notification by performing it as part of its wire protocol.
 In those cases, a `TransferCompletionMessage` message does not need to be sent.

 ### 5. TransferTerminationMessage